nextjournal/markdown/README.md

 ;;            {:type :ruler}]}
 ```

-and just incidentally, helps you transform markdown data to hiccup.
+and transform that AST into `hiccup` syntax.

 ```clojure
 (md.transform/->hiccup data)